Premier Manufacturers of Advanced External Quench Vacuum Furnaces for Superior Processing.

 Optional: VAC AERO can provide a Dual Loop Furnace Cooling System to supply coolant to the furnace. (see below)

 In vacuum furnace applications where rapid gas quenching is required (for example, heat treating of air hardening tool steels or high-speed steel) it is important that the furnace chamber is filled very rapidly with an inert gas.
 It is also important that this gas is supplied to the furnace without contamination.
-Discoloured or contaminated parts are often the result of contaminated quench gas.
+Discolored or contaminated parts are often the result of contaminated quench gas.
 The IG Gas Supply System built by VAC AERO is sized to rapidly fill the furnace chamber with quench gas.
 The system is designed to be supplied from high-pressure bulk gas storage or liquid storage source (cold converter) and includes backflow prevention, purge, and safety devices.
 The IG tank is an ASME approved vessel that can be supplied in vertical or horizontal configurations.

 VAC AERO customers around the world enjoy online technical support and unparalleled performance from the most advanced vacuum furnace systems on the market.

 VAC AERO offers aftermarket replacement parts, on-site furnace repair, inspection, and maintenance to keep your vacuum heat treating furnaces always up and running.